mkdocstrings/griffe/docs/insiders/installation.md

 # Getting started with Insiders

-*griffe Insiders* is a compatible drop-in replacement for *griffe*, and can be installed similarly using `pip` or `git`.
+*Griffe Insiders* is a compatible drop-in replacement for *Griffe*, and can be installed similarly using `pip` or `git`.
 Note that in order to access the Insiders  repository, you need to [become an eligible sponsor] of @pawamoy on GitHub.